 Market Power and Welfare in Asymmetric Divisible Good Auctions

-We analyze a divisible good uniform-price auction that features two groups each with a finite number of identical bidders.
-Equilibrium is unique, and the relative market power of a group increases with the precision of its private information but declines with its transaction costs.
-In line with empirical evidence, we find that an increase in transaction costs and/or a decrease in the precision of a bidding group's information induces a strategic response from the other group, which thereafter attenuates its response to both private information and prices.
-A “stronger” bidding group - which has more precise private information, faces lower transaction costs, and is more oligopsonistic - has more market power and so will behave competitively only if it receives a higher per capita subsidy rate.
-When the strong group values the asset no less than the weak group, the expected dead-weight loss increases with the quantity auctioned and also with the degree of payoff asymmetries.
-Market power and the dead-weight loss may be negatively associated.
+We analyze a divisible good uniform-price auction that features two groups each with a finite number of identical bidders and present conditions under which a unique privately revealing equilibrium exists.
+We derive novel comparative static results highlighting that increases in transaction costs and noise in the signals of a group reinforce each other in making demand schedules of both groups steeper.
+If the correlation of values of the groups raises, as in a crisis situation, then the illiquidity effect is further reinforced.
+A “stronger” bidding group - which has more precise private information, faces lower transaction costs, and is more oligopsonistic - has more market power (price impact) and so will behave competitively only if it receives a higher per capita subsidy rate.
+When the strong group values the asset no less than the weak group, the expected deadweight loss increases with the quantity auctioned and also with the degree of payoff asymmetries.
+Price impact and the deadweight loss may be negatively associated and market integration may reduce welfare.
+The results are consistent with the available empirical evidence.

 Keywords: demand/supply schedule competition, private information, liquidity auctions, treasury auctions, electricity auctions